 Lastly, layer four is all about the “part-time weapons” you can use as a last resort to defend yourself or escape an attacker.
 These aren’t really weapons, they’re just used that way in context.

-I bet you’re really anxious to find out about these DIY weapons so I’m not gonna waste anymore of your time.
+I bet you’re really anxious to find out about these DIY weapons so let’s stop beating around the bush.
 Here’s a list of homemade weapons you can make right now with tools and very little work.

 photo: Wikimedia Commons